Dominik1123/let-me-write-that-down-for-you/README.md

             "token": "< the token of the Telegram bot >", "chat_id": < the group's chat id (should be a negative number) >, "aliases": {
-                < optional aliases mapping first names from Telegram to names that should be used in the sheet >
+                < optional aliases mapping first names from Telegram (lowercase) to names that should be used in the sheet >
             },
-            "lang": "en"  # language code for bot messages to the group },
+            "lang": "en",  # language code for bot messages to the group "default_for_whom": {  # allows to leave out for_whom in messages; values are taken from this dict intead
+                < Telegram first name (lowercase) > : < for_whom string which will be used for messages from that person >
+            }
+        },
         "sheets": {
             "scopes": ["https://www.googleapis.com/auth/spreadsheets"],